GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

     - we generate list of datapoints, log messages & types, & documentation (see *documentation and usability* above).

-- Various design principles
-  - when we switch to new tracing and use *NT-PRTCL*: there should be no lost capabilities, and minimal performance cost.
+- Performance and Cost (When and who bears these costs)
+  - Performance should be better than the current system.
+  - The cost of tracing should be born as much as possible in the trace consumers and *not* by the trace producers.
+    - NOTE: An instance of this is that the computation to *render* a log should be paid by the consumer, not the producer.
-  - tracing itself should be *pay as you go* as much as possible:
+  - The cost of tracing should be *pay as you go* as much as possible:
     - few/zero computation costs for *any* traces we have disabled statically.
     - few/zero computation costs for traces we disable dynamically.
-      (?)
+  - NOTE: How to achieve these objectives is not obvious or trivial.
+      Currently the trace producing code assumes various `App-Tracing-Type`s are lazy and that consumers that demand them are cognizant of the computation cost.
+We want to move to a situation where the consumers *pay* the computation cost.
+      Abstractly, this seems like a "distributed thunk:" the trace producer creates a thunk, which might be subsequently serialized and unserialized, and the trace consumer is where the forcing is done.

+- Other design principles
+  - when we switch to new tracing and use *NT-PRTCL*: there should be no lost capabilities.

 ## Avenues for Improvement ##